mlatifi/ScoQAS/README.md

 # Semantic-based closed and open domain Question Answering System (ScoQAS) Architecture [Beta]:

 In the ScoQAS architecure, there are common and specific components, modules, and KBs.
-This is the repository of the Ontology Based Question Answering System which process the Text questions.
-The ScoQA system is based on NLP techniques and presented tuple template, NSIF, and constraint.
+This is the repository of the Ontology Based Question Answering System which process the NL questions.
+The ScoQA system is based on NLP techniques combining semantic-based structure-feature patterns (Ss-fP) for question classification and creating a question syntactic-semantic information structure (QSiS).
 The ScoQA system performs over ontologies not over free text and operates on two scenarios, one Closed-domain, where the domain is restricted by an ontology, which using a human-made ontology and the other is Open domain where the answers are retrieved from a LOD knowledge base.

 There are common and specific components, modules, and KBs.
 Some of these components are  such as  Question Preprocessing, Question Representation, Question Classifier, Building Constraints, Graph Construction, SPARQL Query Construction and Answer Extraction.